CatLabInteractive/catlab-drinks/readme.md

 - Also the project is half english and half dutch and was, so translations and nationalization should be solved as well.

+- Add tests.
+This project has NOT enjoyed test driven development.

 NFC cashless topup
 -----------------
 In order to use the NFC topup system you need to connect an acr122u card reader and install a [specific service](https://github.com/catlab-drinks/nfc-socketio)